huggingface/blog/sd3.md

 *Refer [here](https://gist.github.com/sayakpaul/508d89d7aad4f454900813da5d42ca97) for the full script.*

 We benchmarked the performance of `torch.compile()`on SD3 on a single 80GB A100 machine  using `fp16` precision and PyTorch 2.3.
-We ran 10 iterations of a pipeline inference call with 20 tdiffusion steps.
+We ran 10 iterations of a pipeline inference call with 20 diffusion steps.
 We found that the average inference time with the compiled versions of the models was **0.585 seconds,** *a 4X speed up over eager execution*.

 ## Dreambooth and LoRA fine-tuning